Chase stutters, jitters, or just doesn't work

 You may need to make some adjustments to your course set up - there's a bit of trial and error at first until you determine your specific course size and adjust line tension "just right" - But after that it will become second nature.

-Following the suggestions in the the following video - it has suggestions to follow - but it might take a few efforts to get everything adjusted correctly.
+Follow the suggestions in the the following video - it has suggestions to correct for several issues that might be causing the problem.
+It might take a few efforts to get everything adjusted correctly.

-- make sure the drive will run without the line attached -
+The best way to accomplish this is to make sure the drive will run without the line attached - before attaching the line.

 So do the following in this order: